Barbecue Smoked Pulled Pork recipe - Carolina Style

 Setup the grill for Indirect cooking.

-Also, if using a propane gas grill for this make sure you've enough gas to last the cooking duration - could be over 8 hours!
+Also, if using a gas grill for this make sure you've enough gas to last the cooking duration - could be over 8 hours!

-bbq pulled pork
+how to cook pulled pork

 Step 3: